 Equip all proposed conductive cables with surge suppression capable of withstanding a minimum 1 kA surge current.
 The cost of this surge suppression is incidental to the unit bid price of the camera.

+In addition to the camera, provide Power-over-Ethernet (PoE) injector conforming to the camera manufacturer’s requirements including power, temperature, and humidity.
+Provide PoE injector with grounding prong and conductor in the power cord.
+Cameras shall be bonded to ground by a continuous grounding conductor to either the cabinet ground, the pole ground, the pole ground by bonding to the pole, or directly to a ground rod.
+Furnish and install grounding conductors as needed.
+All bonds to ground shall be tested to be less than 25 ohms.

 Furnish appropriate power and communication cables required by the manufacturer.
 Size power cables to meet the applicable National Electrical Code (NEC) requirements.
 Furnish appropriate communication cables from the IP-Camera assembly to the network communication devices (e.g. fiber optic, twisted pair) and meet the manufacturer’s minimum size, bandwidth, or both requirements.
 Furnish outdoor NEC rated CAT 5e or composite cable for exterior camera.